ZihuaTan/Fall-detection-project/README.md

 **2. The camera will need to be fixed to make sure the target ground area will not change.**

 ## How to build the project:
-First, you will need to have a well trained machine learning model to detect the posture of human being.
-I am using the tutorial from EdjeElectronics to train my Machine learning model for detecting the posture of human being. link to the tutorial: https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10.
+First, I will need to have a well trained machine learning model to detect the posture of human being.
+I am using the tutorial from EdjeElectronics to train my Machine learning model for detecting the posture of human being.
+Link to the tutorial: https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10.
 It is a great tutorial for beginner to start a object detection project.
 The lastest version of tensorflow is not compatible with this tutorial.
 I am using tensorflow 1.14 to sucessful run the tutorial.
-We will need the machine learning model to detect two kind of human postures: lying and standing.
-So, you will need to prepare around 100 pictures for each postures.
+I will need the machine learning model to detect two kind of human postures: lying and standing.
+So, I prepare around 100 pictures for each postures and label them using labelImg.
+Link to the labelImg: https://github.com/tzutalin/labelImg.
-After you successfully